 No, wheelchairs are free; however, tipping the agent is recommended.

 Certain airlines, like Delta and Southwest, provide charging stations in their gate areas.
 Outlets can also be found throughout the terminal.

 To report an item you've found, please call the Detroit Metro Airport Police Department at (734) 942-2222, Option 1.

 Yes.
 Electric Vehicle (EV) parking stations are located at the McNamara and Big Blue Deck parking structures at no additional cost.
 For more information, please visit our website.

 Review rates on our Parking & Transportation page or dial (800) 642-1978, option 1.

-The Big Blue Deck is closest to the North Terminal and the McNamara Garage is closest to the McNamara Terminal.
+The Big Blue Deck is closest to the Evans Terminal and the McNamara Garage is closest to the McNamara Terminal.
 Each parking garage is connected to a terminal via a temperature-controlled skywalk bridge.

-If you used a credit card to enter, you will use the same credit card to exit the parking facility.
-If you need assistance, request to speak to a Manager.
+If a credit card was used to enter, it is necessary to use the same credit card to exit the parking facility.
+For assistance, request to speak to a manager.

 Free parking is offered to State of Michigan residents with a handicap placard and free parking sticker.